 Participants can quickly and easily enroll in the MarketPlace and begin accepting payments for their goods or services.
 The MarketPlace Payment Platform becomes the Merchant of Record.

-There are five major functional components to a marketplace relative to payments.
+There are six major functional components to a marketplace relative to payments and payments monetization.
 MarketPlace Payment Solutions need to address all 5.

-- Accept payments in the marketplace any way possible but mostly via credit cards
+3-Accept payments in the marketplace any way possible but mostly via credit cards or Push Payments

-- Pay out to sellers, once the money has been collected and the marketplace has taken its share, via ACH/bank transfer (cost savings)
+4-Pay out to sellers, once the money has been collected and the marketplace has taken its share, via ACH/bank transfer (cost savings) or Instant Payouts For MarkePlace Platforms

 Traditionally accepting payments would mean each Etsy user would apply for their own merchant account.
 This traditional need creates friction for Etsy clients.
 Many are unfamiliar with merchant accounts and the process of applying and providing supporting documentation is more hassle than having the platform is worth.